mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/datamodel.md

 	  );
 	}

-Silverstripe's [SiteTree](http://api.silverstripe.org/trunk/cms/SiteTree.html) base-class for content-pages uses a 1-to-1 relationship to link to its parent element in the tree:
+Silverstripe's `[api:SiteTree]` base-class for content-pages uses a 1-to-1 relationship to link to its parent element in the tree:

 	:::php